krateng/ck2suite/README.md

 ## Use

 Copy all your image files into a folder.
-There's no need to crop them into circles, but make sure your characters face is somewhat centered.
+There's no need to crop them into circles, but make sure your character's face is somewhat centered.
 Name the files following the pattern `name_minage-maxage.ext`.
 Everything after the first dot is ignored, so you can have multiple files with the same attributes.

 Example: